maproulette/docs/_documentation/tasks/05-mustache-tag-replacement.md

 ## Workspace Properties

-> Workspace properties — the `#`-prefixed tags below, such as `{{#mapZoom}}` —
-> are not substituted by the current MapRoulette frontend, and neither is the
-> Custom URLs widget they were most often used with.
-They are documented here
-> for reference.
-Only task feature properties are substituted today, and only
-> in challenge instructions.
-{: .legacy}

 Some workspaces made additional properties available for substitution that were specific to the workspace state rather than the task itself.
 These "workspace" properties always begin with a hash (`#`), e.g. `#mapZoom`, to avoid confusion